rchernanko/symfony-4-learning/README.md

 - Interestingly, this require of 'annotations' actually installs 'sensio/framework-extra-bundle'...more on that later
 - Next, I will comment out the route I added above (in the config > routes.yaml file)
-- And then I'll add the @Route annotation in my PlayersController.
+- And then I'll add the @Route annotation in my PlayersController and try to load the page again.
 - Boom, works

 ### Flex aliases and recipes